Editorial Calendar Provides Focus

 - Keyword List

-- Websites and other places to troll for inspiration
+- Websites and other places to trawl for inspiration

 One last word of advice as you create your content marketing strategy and editorial calendar.
 If this document gets dusty with disuse, then you’re not using it correctly.
 It’s common for me to have this document open while I’m working.
 I refer to it often — whether it’s jotting down new ideas or a website resource I’ve found.